Agoric/documentation/main/reference/ertp-api/amount-math.md

 **Brand's** **[AssetKind](./ertp-data-types.md#assetkind)**.

 For example, { 'seat 1', 'seat 2' } is considered
-unequal to { 'seat 2' } because the number of items in the former is different from that of the latter.
-Similarly { 'seat 1',  'seat 3'  } and { 'seat 2' }
+unequal to { 'seat 2' } because the number of elements differ.
-are considered unequal because the latter has elements that are not contained in the former.
+{ 'seat 1'  } is considered unequal to { 'seat 2' } because the elements do not match.

 ```js
 const empty = AmountMath.makeEmpty(quatloosBrand, AssetKind.NAT);